 “It needs to be done right,” de Blasio said in a statement last month.
 “We need to address the many unanswered questions about this plan, including how to build the infrastructure needed to accommodate the additional density created by the rezoning, and how to ensure that new development rights are appropriately priced to create the best possible value for the city.”

-Concern About Condos
+Concern About CondosConcern About Condos

 Extell Development’s One57 and Macklowe Properties’ 432 Park Avenue made big progress for luxury condo development.
-But the full impact of the luxury condos on the market won’t really be seen until the coming year.
-The new year will really show whether developers can expect to see the prices for properties justify the high costs to build.
+But the full impact of the luxury condos on the market won’t be seen until the coming year.
+The new year will show whether developers can expect to see the prices for properties justify the high costs to build.

 As land prices increase, experts will be watching to see whether building condos for higher prices than ever will allow for profits or whether the new dwellings will linger on the market.